Joey Votto Player Props: Reds vs. Nationals

-The Cincinnati Reds and Joey Votto, who went 0-for-4 last time out, battle Patrick Corbin and the Washington Nationals at Great American Ball Park, Friday at 6:40 PM ET.
+On Saturday, Joey Votto (on the back of going 0-for-3) and the Cincinnati Reds face the Washington Nationals, whose starting pitcher will be Joan Adon.
+First pitch is at 4:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Cubs.
+In his previous game he had a hitless performance (0-for-3) against the Nationals.

 Joey Votto Game Info & Props vs. the Nationals